dschnei1/ngs4ecoprod/README.md

 ## Installation

-### NOTE: After the recent updates of miniconda and mamba (12th of July), installation seems to work only on more recent Linux distributions (2020 and up).
+#### NOTE: After the recent updates of miniconda and mamba (12th of July), installation seems to work only on recent Linux distributions (2020 and up).

 You can either install the pipeline as a [user](#user-installation-local) into your home or as server [admin](#admin-installation-system-wide) in - for example - `/opt` and make it accessable for every user via an alias in the users `.bashrc` or corresponding shell (e.g., zsh, ksh, tcsh etc.).